 Can you claim compensation against uninsured drivers?

-It is estimated that there are over 1 million uninsured vehicles on UK roads each year.
-What are your rights if you are hit by an uninsured driver?
+It is estimated that there are around 40,000 uninsured drivers on Scotland’s roads.
+That’s more than the population of Stirling.
+So what are your rights if you are hit by an uninsured driver?

 The overriding purpose of car insurance is to ensure that in the event of an accident the driver at fault is able (via their insurance company) to meet the cost of any loss, injury and damage sustained by those he hits, to put them back in the position they would have been in had the accident never happened.